drewlinsley/dc_webapp/README.md

 	sudo apt-get install postgresql libpq-dev postgresql-client postgresql-client-common #Install posetgresql with online installer sudo -i -u postgres #goes into postgres default user psql postgres #enter the postgres interface
-	create role mircs WITH LOGIN superuser password 'XXX'; #create the admin for this webapp alter role mircs superuser; #ensure we are sudo create database mircs with owner mircs; #create the webapp's database
+	create role mircs WITH LOGIN superuser password 'XXX'; #create the admin for this webapp. make sure this password is also reflected in db.js/db_pw alter role mircs superuser; #ensure we are sudo create database mircs with owner mircs; #create the webapp's database
 	\q #quit